 So today, I have different advice just for you.
 Start decluttering wherever you are right now!

-Seriously, you’re looking up where to start decluttering, so it’s a pretty safe bet that that room your in is cluttered.
+Seriously, you’re looking up how to declutter and where to start, so it’s pretty safe to assume the room you’re currently in is cluttered.
 You’re probably sitting on the couch reading this, so look around the room, make a mental note of the clutter, then get busy.

 Here’s a roadmap of the process that works best for me.